Mayo | |

 Related ethnic groups | |

-Meos are inhabitants of Mewat, a region that consists of Mewat district in Haryana and some parts of adjoining Alwar district and Bharatpur district of Rajasthan and Western Uttar Pradesh, where the Meos have lived for a millennium.
-According to one theory, they were Hindu Meena and Rajput clans converted to Islam between the 12th and 17th centuries so A Meo with Islam,[5][6] until as late as Aurangzeb's rule but they have maintained their age-old distinctive cultural identity until today.
-According to S. L. Sharma and R. N. Srivastava, the Mughals had little effect of strengthening their Islamic identity, but it reinforced their resistance to Mughal rule.[7]
+Meos are inhabitants of Mewat, a region that consists of the former Mewat district of Haryana and some parts of adjoining Alwar and Bharatpur districts of Rajasthan and Western Uttar Pradesh, where the Meos have lived for a millennium.
+According to one theory, they were Hindu Rajputs and Kashtriya who converted to Islam between the 12th and 17th century,[7][8][4] until as late as Aurangzeb's rule.
+Over the centuries, they have maintained their age-old distinctive cultural identity.
+According to S. L. Sharma and R. N. Srivastava, Mughal persecution had little effect on the strengthening of their Islamic identity, but it reinforced their resistance to Mughal rule.[9]
+They have shared this region with a number of other Muslim communities, such as Khanzada, Qaimkhani and Malkana.[10]

-Hindu inhabitants of Mewat, although belonging to the same Kshatriya Rajput castes to which the Meos belonged before conversion to Islam, are not called Meo.[3]
-Thus the word "Meo" is both region-specific and religion-specific.
-Apparently, Meos come from many Hindu Rajput clans who converted to Islam and amalgamated as Meo community.[8]
+Hindu inhabitants of Mewat, although belonging to the same Kshatriya castes to which the Meos belonged before conversion to Islam, are not called Meo.
+Thus the word Meo is both region-specific and religion-specific.
+Apparently, Meos come from many Hindu clans who converted to Islam and amalgamated as the Meo community.[17]

 — Excerpt from the Census of India (Punjab Province), 1911 AD